RichardKelley/richardkelley.github.io/videos.md

 ### Automated Vehicle Simulation

+<p>There are many open-source self-driving car simulators, but they
+tend to focus on high-fidelity 3D graphics.
+In contrast, we needed a simulator </p>

-<p>There are a lot of interesting self-driving car simulators, but our
+<p>There are many capable self-driving car simulators, but our
-simulation needs have tended not to align with the features provided by current open-source solutions.
-We rarely need high-fidelity graphics for our projects, but we need to be able to accurately simulate vehicle dynamics, planning, and control.
-The result has been that I have ended up writing a very basic OpenGL-based vehicle simulator, which I have used to debug controllers (including our current model predictive controller) and planners.</p>
+simulation needs have tended not to align with the features provided by current open-source solutions, which focus on 3D worlds.
+We rarely need such graphics for our projects, but we must be able to accurately simulate vehicle dynamics, planning, and control.
+Consequently, I wrote a custom vehicle simulator, which uses simple OpenGL-based graphics and an Entity Component System (ECS) architecture that enables flexible simulation of vehicle and pedestrian behaviors.
+Thanks to its flexibility, we have used this simulator to rapidly prototype and debug controllers (including our current model predictive controller) and planners.</p>

 <p>The video below shows a simulated pedestrian (the circle) crossing
-the path of a self-driving car, which is following a path that was loaded from an actual drive of the physical car.
+the path of a self-driving car (the rectangle).
+The car is following a path that was loaded from an actual drive of the physical Lincoln MKZ.
 The data for this simulation was generated as part of the beacon-based collision avoidance project described in the previous video.</p>

 <p style="text-align:center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/pNe_gpRyW_A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>